Last updated Feb. 18, 2022

 - What is the process to be released from the first-year live on requirement and would this be an option for me?

-- I will be a first year student for the 2021-22 academic year but am under the age of 18.
+- I will be a first-year student for the 2022-23 academic year but am under the age of 18.
 Can I live in campus housing?

 More information about rooms, furniture and amenities are provided on our website.
 Click on each building for more specifics on what that building provides.

-Room and board (food) are applied to the student tuition and fees account by early August.
+Fall room and board charges are applied to the student tuition and fees account by early August.
+Spring room and board charges are applied to the the student tuition and fees account by early January.
 They are a package price and not separated.
-All first-year students and those assigned to the Residence Halls are required to have a meal plan.
+All first-year students and those assigned to the residence halls are required to have a meal plan.

-For the 2021-22 academic year we will have limited Apartment Style campus housing for transfer students.
-Transfer students can also apply via the New Student Application for Reed Hall, Weber Hall and Traditional experience halls.
-Additionally, we have a robust off campus community composed mostly of sophomore and beyond students; therefore, we strongly encourage transfer students to work with Off Campus Housing and Neighborhood Relations and to review Ralphie’s List to consider off campus housing options.
+For the 2022-23 academic year we will have limited Apartment Style campus housing for transfer students.
+Additionally, we have a robust off campus community composed mostly of sophomore and beyond students; therefore, we strongly encourage transfer students to work with Off Campus Housing and Neighborhood Relations and to review Ralphie’s List to consider off-campus housing options.

 First-year students and any student assigned to a residence hall are required to carry a meal plan.
 Non first-year students may have additional options as well.
 All meal plan options will be updated shortly and selected as a preference in the housing application.
 Changes to your meal plan preference can be made in the application until May 6.
 Requests for changes after this date will need to be in writing and emailed to email@example.com.